• Skip to primary navigation

 Printer is Offline Error On Mac

-If you are unable to print on Mac, due to printer becoming offline or printer not responding to print commands, you should be able to fix the problem using the following steps.
+If you are unable to print on Mac, due to printer becoming offline or printer not responding to print commands, you should be able to fix the problem using the following methods.

 1. Make Sure the Printer is Ready to Print

-The first step would be to rule out the possibility of Printer being switched OFF or being in Sleep Mode.
-Also, make sure there are no errors or blinking lights and there is enough paper available in the input tray.
+The first step would be to rule out the possibility of the Printer being switched off, disconnected from the power source or being in sleep mode.

 Advertisement

-If the Printer is OFF or in Sleep Mode, press the Power button to turn ON the printer or wake it up.
+If the Printer is in Sleep Mode or has become switched-off, press the Power button to switch it ON or wake it from deep sleep mode.

 After the printer restarts, try to print something.
-If you still see “Printer is offline” error, move to the next method.
+If you still see “Printer is offline” error, move to the next step.

 3. Reset Printing System

-A Printer System Reset will remove the Printer from Mac, allowing you to make a fresh start by Adding the Printer back to your device.
+A Printer System Reset will remove the offline Printer from Mac, allowing you to make a fresh start by adding the Printer back to your device.

 1. Click on Apple Logo in the top-menu bar and select System Settings in the drop-down menu.